MikeInnes/blog/_drafts/vocab.md

 The only question is how to probe your knowledge.
 Some tests simply ask if you recognise a set of words, but this probably leads to overestimates.
 Obscure words can be mistaken for common ones (eg _dissemble_ for _disassemble_, or _lessor_ for _lesser_).
 Multiple choice is more objective at the cost of introducing false positives – because if you guess at random, you’ll be right a quarter of the time.
 Luckily this is easy to adjust for in the statistics.

 A snag is that some obscure words are guessable.
-You can probably assume that *jurist* has something to do with the law, for example, even if you don't know it means "an expert in law" specifically.
-Unless you are a microbiologist or a doctor you probably don't know many names for bacteria or diseases, but they tend to follow a recognisable template.
+You can probably assume that *jurist* has something to do with the courts, for example, even if you don't know it means "an expert in law" specifically.
+Unless you are a microbiologist or doctor you probably don't know many names for bacteria or diseases, but they tend to follow a recognisable template.
 A fair few of these words can simply be removed from the quiz, and the result is reasonable for the level of effort needed to put it together.[^guessable]

 [^guessable]: A better approach would be to have participants choose between a set of plausible-sounding definitions for the given word.
 But for several thousand words this would be labour-intensive to build.
 (Collecting synonyms was already more work than you'd think -- it turns out to be hard to automate.)